ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 <!-- Improve words of this paragraph.
 (Done, waiting for review) -->

-An ALTO Server MAY explicitly indicate a property as not having a value for a particular entity.
+An ALTO server MAY explicitly indicate a property as not having a value for a particular entity.
 That is, a server MAY say that property P of entity X is "defined to have no value", instead of "undefined".
 To indicate "no value", a server MAY perform different behaviours: